-INSTRUCTOR: Beatrice Amar Ph.D.PHONE: 7805392031OFFICE: J208E-MAIL: BAmar@NWPolytech.caOFFICE HOURS: Wednesday and Friday: 10 a.m. - 12 p.m.
+INSTRUCTOR: Beatrice Amar Ph.D.PHONE: 7805392031OFFICE: J208E-MAIL: BAmar@NWPolytech.caOFFICE HOURS: Wednesday: 10 a.m. - 12 p.m. & Friday: 11 a.m. - 1 p.m.

 CALENDAR DESCRIPTION:

 This course will focus on the structure and physiology of free-living and pathogenic bacteria.
 The diversity of their metabolic activities, the interaction of microbes with their environment, symbiotic relationships and cell-to-cell communication are major topics.
 Lectures and laboratory exercises are coordinated to explore topics in basic microbiology, environmental microbiology, molecular microbiology, and the production of economically or medically important products through microbial biotechnology.